 The practical exam tests your ability to perform BLS techniques, such as performing chest compressions, using an AED, and providing rescue breaths.
 To pass the BLS certification exam, you must score 84% or higher on the written exam and perform all required BLS techniques correctly during the practical exam.

 BLS certification is valid for two years.
 You must attend a BLS recertification course before your certificate expires to renew your certification.
-The recertification course typically covers the same material as the initial BLS certification course but in a shorter format.
-After completing the recertification course, you must pass the written and practical exams on renewing your BLS certifications.
+The recertification course typically covers the same material as the initial BLS certification course, but in a shorter format.
+After completing the recertification course, you must pass the written and practical exams to renew your BLS certification.

 Get BLS Certified at Heart Start CPR

-Enroll in BLS certifications classroom courses in San Francisco Bay Area at Heart Start CPR.
-We offer classroom BLS courses all over San Francisco Bay Area.
+Enroll in BLS certification classroom courses in Sthe an Francisco Bay Area at Heart Start CPR.
+We offer classroom BLS courses all over the San Francisco Bay Area.
 We also provide nationally accepted Online BLS certifications for medical personnel with a busy schedule.
 Heart Start CPR also offers On-Site CPR training for schools, corporations, small businesses, and Healthcare Facilities.